-The twenty-first century has seen a decrease in the exclusive use of force to achieve military end-states in support of policy objectives.
+The twenty-first century has seen a decrease in the exclusive use of force to achieve military end-states in support of policy objectives1.
 The focus has shifted from large-scale military interventions towards conflict prevention, hence emphasizing local sustainable solutions.
 It has also seen an increase in bolstering fledgling democratic states through financial, security and diplomatic aids.
 The NATO Strategic Concept adopted during the Summit in Lisbon in 2010 stressed the importance and obligation of NATO to prevent crises, manage conflicts and stabilize post conflict situations.
 This can be achieved by cooperating closer with international partners, the United Nations and especially with the European Union, through the exchange of information, additional consultations and a stronger dialogue.
-The need also emerged to

-"Develop the capability to train and develop local forces in crisis zones, so that the local authorities are able, as quickly as possible, to secure and maintain security without international assistance" .The overall conceptual solution in this kind of scenario is essentially based on a "shape-secure-develop" strategy and it includes both kinetic and non-kinetic actions in relation to their effects.
+The need also emerged to "Develop the capability to train and develop local forces in crisis zones, so that the local authorities are able, as quickly as possible, to secure and maintain security without international assistance"2.
+The overall conceptual solution in this kind of scenario is essentially based on a "shape-securedevelop" strategy3 and it includes both kinetic and non-kinetic actions in relation to their effects.
 This strategy is applied in order to support the state's institutions and to enable local forces to face up to internal and external threats.
 This strengthens their capacity to conduct operations utilising a comprehensive approach, including the cognitive battlefield.
 Military capacity building has become an increasingly essential component of several nations' defence approach.
 Moreover, the effort to build non self-sufficient security forces is becoming ever more a key principle of their security strategy.
-In fact, conducting operations by, with and
+In fact, conducting operations by, with and through local security forces4 is considered an essential part of preventing and deterring threats in the current operating environment.

-Why SFA fail.
+1 Why SFA fail.
 U.S. Government, U.S. Military, Department of Defense, U.S. Army, Courtney Dean.
 2016.

 2 Lisbon Summit Declaration - 2010.

-${\rm 3}\,{\rm The}\,\,{\rm (SSD'}$ framework is an operational-level framework, which provides a template for coherent over-watch of the operations area.
+3 The 'SSD' framework is an operational-level framework, which provides a template for coherent over-watch of the operations area.

-AJP 3.4.4 - Allied Joint Publication for Counter-Insurgency
+AJP 3.4.4 - Allied Joint Publication for Counter-Insurgency.